Maria Kovacic

-Maria Kovacic (born 1970; /hr/) is an Australian politician.
+Maria Kovacic (/hr/; born 1970) is an Australian politician.
 She is a Senator for New South Wales representing the Liberal Party, succeeding Jim Molan after his death.

 She previously served as the President of the New South Wales Liberal Party.

 Early life

 Kovacic was born in 1970 in Queanbeyan, New South Wales.
 Her parents were Bosnian Croats who immigrated to Australia from Yugoslavia after the Second World War.
 Her father was born in Turčinovići and her mother in Miši.

 Kovacic grew up in Canberra.
 She was the franchisee of an ANZ mobile lending franchise for 16 years.
 She was a director of the Franchise Council of Australia from 2020 to 2023 and was active in various community groups in Western Sydney.

 Politics

 2022 federal election

 Kovacic was the Liberal Party's candidate for the marginal Labor seat of Parramatta at the 2022 federal election, held by retiring MP Julie Owens.
 Although the seat was considered a highly possible gain for the party (due to Owens' retirement and the fact that much of the seat's territory was Liberal-held at state level at the time), she was unsuccessful and Labor's candidate Andrew Charlton won the seat with an increased majority.